Quantcast

 Glad there are no unnecessary break up scenes or arguments.
 I like how they showed the future too, a little baby daughter and their love, even after so many years, they cherish each other like there is no tomorrow, gosh that's rare in the world we live in.
 I wish they added a few more scenes of their families, I would've loved to see the family interacting with their daughter and also if there were any potential second couple <3

 It's the fact that everything felt so natural and heartwarming, it didn't feel boring or disappointing, I'm sure they will keep cherishing each other's presence in their lives for many more years yet to come.
-And I'll remember this one for a long time, thanks to the cast and crew for creating this art:)
+Thanks to the cast and crew for creating this art:)

 Read More